klimbeta/klimbeta/docs/guide/Who/Gym.md

 Increase Income
 - Competitions are more accessible.
-- Fun to watch even if you have no experience climbing.
+- Fun to watch even if you have no experience Climbing.

 Decrease Costs